 Ready to Apply?

 Join our global community of passionate scholars whose creativity, intellectual daring, collaborative spirit, and commitment to progress are transforming lives in the neighborhood and around the world.

-Typically, international applicants must submit official test score results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE-Academic).
+Typically, international applicants must submit official test score results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Pearson Test of English (PTE-Academic), or the Duolingo English Test.
 Applicants should check with the testing agency to ensure that their scores are still valid and that the agency will be able to send an official score report.